By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 What are the characteristics of great demonstration speeches?

-As their guide, you will take them through a process of 'show and tell' covering each step from set-up to finish.
-Think of it as a 'how-to' speech.
+As their guide, you will take them through a 'show and tell' covering each step of the process in chronological order from set-up to finish.
+Think of it as a 'how-to' type of speech.

-Before you leap enthusiastically on a topic and decide that's the one for you, do go through these considerations.
+Before you leap enthusiastically on a 'how to' topic and decide that's the one for you, it's a smarter, and better idea to think through the five following tips.
 They're here to help.

-It's much, much harder to persuade a bored audience that you have anything interesting to say or show!
+It's much, much harder to persuade a disinterested and bored audience that you have something vitally interesting to show and teach them!

 Put yourself in their shoes.
-If you were them, what angle would make your topic appealing?
+If you were them, is there an angle that could make your topic irresistibly appealing?

 If the answer is 'NO' you'll need to think again.